 If you are ready to plan your luxury African safari?

-Booking a stay at Londolozi Game Reserve:
+Booking a stay at Londolozi Luxury Safari Lodge and Game Reserve:

 As one of the top luxury safari game lodges in South Africa, Londolozi fills up quickly.
 We planned our entire itinerary around availability at Londolozi.
 Work with your travel agent to find a time that works for you or inquire directly with Londolozi.

 The reserve offers five camps – Pioneer Camp, Varty Camp, Founders Camp, Tree Camp, and Private Granite Suites.
-All of these camps share access to a photography studio and renowned wellness center.
+All the camps share access to a photography studio and renowned wellness center.
 We stayed at Varty Camp, one of the lower priced options, and were thrilled with the lodging, dining, and service.